KrishnaSr71/ising-montecarlo/README.md

 #### 3. Results
 ![Phase Transition Diagram](https://github.com/KrishnaSr71/ising-montecarlo/blob/master/Diagram.png)
 * Apart from the outlier at T=1.5, the results follow a second order phase transition, with the critical point at T=~2.2.
 * We see the outlier at T=1.5 possibly due to the lattice reaching a meta-stable state.
 Ways to address this would be using Wolff/Swedensen-Wang algorithms to flip entire clusters at once instead of just singular cells in the lattice.

+## TODO
+- Possibly explore an N-dimensional monte carlo ising model, and plot it on a gradient with axes `Magnetization, Temperature, Dimension` ?
+- Demonstrate on Qiskit !!